opentable/otj-server/README.md

 ot.httpserver.max-threads=200
 ```

 Usually the defaults are okay.
 You might tune your thread pool size for heavily utilized services.
+See more detail on the wiki, under [Jetty HTTP Server](https://wiki.otcorp.opentable.com/display/CP/Jetty+HTTP+Server#JettyHTTPServer-ThreadPoolUsage).

 JMX Configuration
 -----------------